wedaly/gospelunk/README.md

 ```
 For details about how to specify the packages list, see `go help packages`.

+The tool searches both exported and unexported symbols for packages in the package list.
+For dependencies (imported packages), it searches only exported symbols.

 The search term is a glob pattern that matches the fully qualified symbol name, so you can also do this:

 ```